RedstoneWizard08/Wormhole/crates/rpc-rs/README.md

 ## Introduction

-`rpc-rs` is an idiomatic and type-safe Rust framework for building JSON RPCs and IPCs for use with Web technologies, such as JavaScript and TypeScript.
-It follows the basic CRUD (Create, Read, Update, Delete) pattern, and its syntax allows developers to easily create complex applications with relatively simple code.
+`rpc-rs` is a type-safe Rust framework for building JSON RPCs and IPCs for use with Web technologies, such as JavaScript and TypeScript.
+It follows the basic CRUD (Create, Read, Update, Delete) pattern, and its syntax allows developers to easily create complex protocols with relatively simple code.

 ## Examples